Random spanning forests, Markov matrix spectra and well distributed points: Proof of Theorem

 {\bf Acknowledgements:} A.G. thanks Laurent Tournier for the many fruitful discussions on the matter, and, in particular, the nice independence argument we presented in Section~\ref{Background}.
-He also thanks Pablo Ferrari, In\`es Armendariz, Pablo Groisman, Leonardo Rolla and Matthieu Jonckheere for their hospitality in Buenos Aires where all this work started.
+He also thanks Pablo Ferrari, In\`es Armendariz, Pablo Groisman, Leonardo Rolla and Matthieu Jonckheere for their hospitality at Buenos Aires where all this work started.
+L.A. has been supported by DFG SPP Priority Programme 1590 Probabilistic Structures in Evolution and by NWO Gravitation Grant 024.002.003-NETWORKS.